Were you wondering where all the safest places in Mexico are?

-Travel Insurance for Mexico
+Got Travel Insurance for Mexico?

-Safe Places in Mexico
+Safest Places in Mexico to Visit

-Despite what many people planning trips abroad may think, there are more safe spots in Mexico than most countries in the Americas.
+Despite what many people planning trips abroad may think, there are more safe spots in Mexico than most other countries in the Americas.

 There have been scaremongering news reports, but these are mostly reporting on the gang and drug activity that happens most often behind closed doors.

 Whether you are backpacking Mexico or visiting on vacation with this guide you should have more confidence to visit the aforementioned locations.